 My first art guru was a Navaho lady in California when I was 10.
 She drew the most beautiful horses with perfect anatomy.
 She emphasized the importance of the 'line' in art and stressed that "the line is sacred, and when all lines finally come together, your art becomes perfection and is pleasing to the Creator".
 I gradually searched beyond worldly forms to find expression of what wasn't conventionally expressed.
 All my old art heroes shared technique, inspiration, the drive to excel, the tools of the trade, but not the sense of purpose or a mission.
 That's what I was seeking the most.

-The descriptions that influence my art are found in the ancient wisdom of the Brahma Samhita, Mahabharata, Ramayana, Bhagavad Gita, the Puranas, and more recently the Chaitanya Charitamrita, Govinda Lilamrita, and the many books by the Six Goswamis of Vrindavana, Visvanatha Chakravarti, Bhaktivinoda Thakur, and A.C.
+The descriptions that influence my art are found in the ancient wisdom of the Brahma Samhita, Mahabharata, Ramayana, Bhagavad Gita, Srimad Bhagavatam, the Puranas, and more recently the Chaitanya Charitamrita, Govinda Lilamrita, and the many books by the Six Goswamis of Vrindavana, Visvanatha Chakravarti, Bhaktivinoda Thakur, and my gurudeva A.C.
 Bhaktivedanta Swami.

 I hope my art resonates on that transcendental level with you, and touches that higher consciousness where 'sat' (eternity), 'chit' (unlimited knowledge), 'ananda' (unlimited bliss) and the ultimate divine Beauty is manifest.